ruchi-shekar/swe-pitch/PITCHME.md

 - **What did we learn?**
   - Learned a lot of new languages and frameworks
-  - Learned about version control and handling merge conflicts
   - Learned how to create a dynamic website from scratch

 ---